 - Air Ambulance (Siam Air Care): 02 586 7654

-In some places of Thailand such as temples, major museums, and similar places, you should dress properly.
+In some places in Thailand, such as temples, major museums, and similar places, you should dress properly.
 Clothes covering your shoulders and reach to at least your knees are recommended in these places.
-A a sarong or scarf can be a good option for covering your shoulders.
+A sarong or scarf can be a good option for covering your shoulders.
 Besides, these moral attitudes exist in rural places as well.
 Also, don’t forget that beachwear is only for beaches.

-Except the restaurants, luxury malls, and high-class hotels, you need to have cash with yourself as Thailand is a very cash based society.
+Except for the restaurants, luxury malls, and high-class hotels, you need to have cash with yourself as Thailand is a very cash-based society.
 Other places in Thailand expect customers to have cash.
-ATMs are widly available in the country except remote and very small towns.
+ATMs are widely available in the country except in remote and very small towns.
 Also, having smaller notes depending on your needs is recommended as many smaller stores and taxi drivers don’t have much change.

-In Thailand, there are many places in which, you should take off your shoes like some temples, shops, museums, establishments, etc. Therefore, try to wear convenient shoes to slip on and off.
+In Thailand, there are many places in which you should take off your shoes, like some temples, shops, museums, establishments, etc. Therefore, try to wear convenient shoes to slip on and off.
 Also, for hiking, the best offer can be sturdy boots or trainers.
-Flip flops are not recommended as you may have hiking in jungles, mountains, etc.
+Flip flops are not recommended as you may go hiking in jungles, mountains, etc.

-Tropical climate of Thailand can make you using sunscreen.
-The importance of using sunscreen becomes more crucial if you choose March until June to travel as this time is considered hot season in Thailand.
+The tropical climate of Thailand can make you using sunscreen.
+The importance of using sunscreen becomes more crucial if you choose March until June to travel as this time is considered a hot season in Thailand.

 Health & Safety Tips